What Is SDI In A Video Camera? SDI vs HDMI Explained.

 SDI and HDMI’s biggest difference is that SDI only transfers raw data, while HDMI transfers image data.

-For example, if you transfer the RAW data from the sensor output to an Atomos recorder via SDI, you’re only transferring the raw data of 1s and 0s.
+For example, if you transfer the RAW data from the sensor output to an Atomos recorder via SDI, you only transfer the raw data of 1s and 0s.
 That data then has to be interpreted in the recorder and encoded within the Atomos Recorder so that you can see an image on your screen.

-When you’re using HDMI, you’re instead sending the image data as it is created within the camera itself.
+When using HDMI, you send the image data as it is created within the camera.

 So which connection is best – SDI or HDMI?
 And what are the pros and cons of each system?